 For a second-semester general chemistry course, the average independent working time (outside of class) required to learn the material to achieve a minimal passing grade of C- is 1.5-2.5 hours per day, every day, every week, of pre-and post-lecture reading, & homework, office hours, group study, additional preparation and problem-solving, spent by the student.
 This time is merely an estimate and it is up to you to devote the time necessary to achieve your desired course grade.
-Students expecting to obtain a C or better grade MUST work every day on the material.
-(Studying needs will vary depending on your prior knowledge and your ability to master cumulative concepts in the course material.)
+Studying needs will also vary depending on your prior knowledge and your ability to master cumulative concepts in the course material.